QuentinRa/blog.quentinra.dev/special/web/parts/workflow.md

 I created a simple PHP template [here](https://github.com/memorize-code/web-project-template).
-To use it properly, check out the Jetbrains course and PHPStorm course.
+To use it efficiently, you should check out the Jetbrains course and PHPStorm course.

 **2019/2020 template**

-This template was used in 2019-2020 by a lot of students [here](https://github.com/Kirouane/ensiie-project) but I think it not easy to start with it.
+This template was used in 2019-2020 by a lot of students [here](https://github.com/Kirouane/ensiie-project) but I think it is not easy to start with it.

 **TP template**